Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

   - When the analysis phase ends, the ranking need to have all the candidates? or can the customer manager rank only some of the candidates?
     >  **Answer:** All the candidates should be ranked before moving to the result phase.

+  - When the customer manager is ranking the candidates, in terms of UI, should we display information from the application such as interview score, etc... or just the candidate's name and email?
+    > **Answer:** As stated before, I do not have specific requirements for the UI/UX.
+Use best practices.
+However, I would like it to be possible for the Customer Manager to have 2 or more instances of the application running, so that he/she could, for instance, see the interviews grades and, at the same time, register the order/ranking of the candidates.

 ### Client Clarifications
 These clarifications were made with the client to better understand the requirements of the user story.
 All questions and aswers are available in this [file](https://myisepipp-my.sharepoint.com/:w:/g/personal/atb_isep_ipp_pt/EUuTReNeiM1NorupBbiS9hQB38kUh5TPLca7uDYEitSeZg?e=I5ymVX).